As Trump continues to hold out the threat of declaring a national

-If Trump declares national emergency, Nancy Pelosi can immediately force a vote rolling it back
+as Trump declares an emergency, Nancy Pelosi can force a vote over

 On Thursday evening, Donald Trump was “definite” about his intention to declare a national emergency, and through Friday, Senate-hating Senators such as Lindsey Graham have been cheering on the idea of government by fiat.
 However, through the day on Friday, there have been signs that some Republicans are actually passing the word that they’re not all that thrilled with this idea, and Trump’s attorneys have made it clear to him that an attempt to sidestep the constitutional roles of Congress and the executive will result in a swift trip to court.